Showing posts with label pelicans. Show all posts

 Today, I am going on an adventure.

-My adventure began at River Heritage Park, a park that overlooks Wilson Dam, which is usually flooded with birds, but not today.
+My adventure began at River Heritage Park, which overlooks Wilson Dam.
+The dam is usually flooded with birds, but not today.

-I was not to be discouraged, I adventured across Wilson Dam to the overlook and Rockpile.
+I was not to be discouraged; I adventured across Wilson Dam to the overlook and Rockpile.

-It was a bitterly cold day below freezing, and I could see literally 1,000s of pelicans, seagulls, and cormorants (snake birds) sitting on the rocks below the dam.
+It was a bitterly cold day, with temperatures below freezing, and I could see literally thousands of pelicans, seagulls, and cormorants (also known as snake birds) sitting on the rocks below the dam.

-There were a few that challenged the north wind foraging for food and a few white pelicans floating down the river.
+A few challenged the north wind foraging for food, and a few white pelicans floated down the river.

 Nothing keeps the pelicans from floating down the river, even the turbulent water at Wheeler Dam.